macadmins/installapplications/README.md

 <string>Command: Quit: Thanks for using InstallApplications and DEPNotify!</string>
 <string>Command: WindowStyle: ActivateOnStep</string>
 <string>DEPNotifyPath: /Applications/Utilities/DEPNotify.app</string>
+<string>DEPNotifyArguments: -munki</string>
 ```

 For a list of all DEPNotify options, please go [here](https://gitlab.com/Mactroll/DEPNotify).

+Please note that `DEPNotifyPath` and `DEPNotifyArguments` are custom options for this tool only and are not available in DEPNotify.

 ### Logging
-All actions are logged at `/private/var/log/installapplications.log` as well as through NSLog.
+All root actions are logged at `/private/var/log/installapplications.log` as well as through NSLog.
+You can open up Console.app and search for `InstallApplications` to bring up all of the events.

+All root actions are logged at `/var/tmp/installapplications/installapplications.user.log` as well as through NSLog.
 You can open up Console.app and search for `InstallApplications` to bring up all of the events.

 ### Building a package
 This repository has been setup for use with [munkipkg](https://github.com/munki/munki-pkg).
 Use `munkipkg` to build your signed installer with the following command: